ecklf/ac2100-openwrt-guide/README.md

 ## 7. Post install

-You can now connect to your device via `ssh` or the `LuCI` web interface.
+You can now connect to your device via `ssh`.

 ```
 username: root